bxparks/EpoxyDuino/README.md

 Mock libraries are designed to run under EpoxyDuino and provide non-working API stubs of the target library.
 These libraries are useful to verify that a program compiles, but they do not allow us to actually verify that the library works as intended.
-This limitation may be sufficient for Continous Integration purposes.
+This limitation may be sufficient for Continuous Integration purposes.

 * Wire
     * The `<Wire.h>` header file is provided automatically by the `<Arduino.h>` file in EpoxyDuino.
 No additional library needs to be added to the `ARDUINO_LIBS` variable in the `Makefile`.
-    * It provides only mock functions of the actualy `Wire` library that is provided by real Arduino frameworks.
+    * It provides only mock functions of the actually `Wire` library that is provided by real Arduino frameworks.
     * This was added very early in the development of EpoxyDuino so that I could compile some of my programs.
 I don't think I realized at the time that